pantheon-systems/documentation/source/content/integrated-composer.md

 1. [Add a new Custom Upstream](/create-custom-upstream#connect-repository-to-pantheon) on the Pantheon dashboard.

-1. Create a new Drupal 8 or WordPress site from the upstream to confirm that it’s working.
+1. Create a new Drupal 8 or WordPress site from the Upstream.

    - Do not customize the upstream yet.